Moth and his Ardent Love of Truth

 Continue Reading

-Story of the Nightingale and the Duck
+The Nightingale and the Duck

 The story is cited in the monumental spiritual epic Canticle of the Birds, written by the mystical poet Farîd-ud-Dîn ‘Attâr (1146-1221 ).
 All the birds in the world gather one day to discuss who their Sovereign king is and where they can find him.
 The gathering takes place in King Solomon’s court.
 Solomon who understands and speaks the language of the birds presides over the reunion.
 The little bird Hoopoe knows that Sîmorgh is the Sovereign Being’s name and that she lives in Mount Qâf, the mythical mountain which is believed to connect heaven and earth.
 According to